 Key Obligations for Database Holders::

-Maintaining information security – Use of advanced protection and encryption technologies to prevent information leaks. ✔ Access permission management – Set permissions as needed and prevent unauthorized access to information. ✔ Transparency towards data subjects – Obligation to inform individuals about the purposes of using data. ✔ Reporting information security incidents – It is mandatory to report to the Privacy Protection Authority and to the victims within 72 hours in the event of a serious incident. ✔ The principle of minimalism – Collecting only the data necessary for a defined purpose. ✔ Internal and external supervision – Conducting periodic risk surveys and monitoring external parties that process data.
+Maintaining information security – Using advanced protection and encryption technologies to prevent information leaks.
+Managing access permissions – Defining permissions as needed and preventing unauthorized access to information.
+Transparency with data subjects – Obligation to inform individuals about the purposes of data use.
+Reporting information security incidents – Obligation to report to the Privacy Protection Authority and to victims within 72 hours in the event of a serious incident.
+Principle of minimalism – Collecting only the data necessary for a defined purpose.
+Internal and external supervision – Conducting periodic risk surveys and monitoring external parties that process data.

 Key Challenges in Complying with the Privacy Protection Regulations

-🔹 Managing permissions and data access – Accessibility permissions should be defined according to the "need to know" principle. 🔹 Safeguarding and securing sensitive information – Integrate encryption, access monitoring, and security controls to prevent information leaks. 🔹 Security breach reporting – Documenting events and activating a rapid response procedure for information leaks. 🔹 Obtaining informed consent from users – Information processing will only be carried out with the consent of the data subjects and with full transparency.
+Managing permissions and data access – Accessibility permissions should be defined according to the "need to know" principle.
+Safeguarding and securing sensitive information – Integrate encryption, access monitoring, and security controls to prevent information leaks.
+Security breach reporting – Documenting events and activating a rapid response procedure for information leaks.
+Obtaining informed consent from users – Data processing will only be carried out with the consent of the data subjects and with full transparency.
+Sometimes it is better to appoint Data Protection Manager.

 How to Align Your Organization with the Privacy Protection Regulations and Amendment 13?